 Of course, profitability is not limited to just selling burgers.
-You can look at other examples of a food business, like a bakery business.
-You can sell ice cream, fruit shakes, shawarma, or french fries.
+You can look at other examples of a food business, such as bakeries or stores that exclusively sell ice cream, fruit shakes, shawarma, or french fries.
 We bet you can name various brands that are successfully selling those and are making good money!

 Reason 1: Food businesses are always wanted.

 The pandemic that occurred in 2020 caused many businesses to close down or reduce operations because they were declared as “non-essential.”
 However, many food businesses, such as sushi bake and ube pandesal sellers that became the “in” food, also popped up.
 These, the Philippine government classified as essential and important.

 See?
 Having a food business in the Philippines during a pandemic means your income-earning capacity is pandemic-proof (although, hopefully, this never happens again)!